Prthm-Buggy/ETL_Project/awsETLproject-main/README.md

 We create a landing S3 bucket for the extracted data.
-The "landing" Amazon S3 bucket, serves as the first checkpoint for raw data.
+The "landing" Amazon S3 bucket, serves as the first checkpoint for raw data and create another S3 'intermediate' bucket for our data.
+This will be the midpoint for our data.
+We can add security checks on our data here.

  ![image](https://github.com/user-attachments/assets/0bdc787d-13b8-489e-854d-cad2173d695d)